jacobwyke/vagrant-wordpress/README.md

 Click to 'Create a Configuration File'.

-All the default values for the database are correct unless you have changed them in '[init.pp]()'.
+All the default values for the database are correct unless you have changed them in '[/puppet/manifests/init.pp](https://github.com/jacobwyke/vagrant-wordpress/blob/master/puppet/manifests/init.pp)'.

 Database Name: 	wordpress

 User Name:	username

 Password:	password

 Database Host:	localhost

 Table Prefix:	wp_

 Click 'Submit' and then 'Run the install'.
 Add the site information and install WordPress.